don-bski/WrkFile2Mid/syxmidi/Proteus Sysex/README.md

+## Proteus Preset Banks
-Preset banks for Emu Proteus 1, 2, and 3.
+This archive has preset banks for Emu Proteus 1, 2, and 3.
 See the text file in each zip for a content desctiption.
-The ID of your Proteus unit must be set to 00 to successfully load into the 'User Presets' locations 64-127.
+The ID of your Proteus unit must be set to 00 to successfully load into the 'User Presets' locations 64 - 127.
 If you're currently using the factory defaults in these locations, you don't need to save them since the factory defaults are included here.
 Otherwise, save your user presets before loading any of these banks. **These banks WILL OVERWRITE the current user presets in locations 64 through 127!**

 Use syxmidi and the following procedure to save the user presets using the Proteus front panel.
 1. Ensure Proteus and computer are properly MIDI cable connected.